Position

 How much does a Air Traffic Control Specialist make?

-Air Traffic Control Specialists play a crucial role in ensuring safe and efficient air travel.
-They earn a competitive salary that reflects the importance of their work.
-The average yearly salary for an Air Traffic Control Specialist is around $76,100.
-This figure can vary based on experience, location, and other factors.
+Air Traffic Control Specialists play a vital role in ensuring safe and efficient air travel.
+With their expertise, they manage the flow of aircraft in the sky.
+The salary for these professionals reflects their crucial responsibilities.
+The average yearly salary for an Air Traffic Control Specialist is around $77,343.
+This shows how important their work is to the aviation industry.

 View Air Traffic Control Specialist jobs nearby